discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 - <Skill name="Mantra of Concentration"/> is your main tool and grants 4 stacks of <Boon name="Stability"/> after the initial channel and 3 stacks of <Boon name="Stability"/> for each of the two remaining casts.
 If a phase requires <Boon name="Stability"/> right at the start, it makes sense to precast the channeled version e.g. Arkk.

 - <Skill name="Distortion"/> grants 3 stacks of <Boon name="Stability"/> at once and should be used as a backup source, while at least one instance of <Skill name="Mantra of Concentration"/> is recharging.

+### Aegis

+- Correct application of <Boon name="Aegis"/> requires knowledge of the encounters and which attacks are impactful to block.

+- <Skill name="Well of Precognition"/> provides one stack of <Boon name="Aegis"/> at the initial cast and on every follow up pulse.
+Your best choice for multiple incomming hits at a short period of time e.g. some MAMA patterns and Siaxs Volatile Hallucinations.

+- <Skill name="Distortion"/> immediately grants one stack of <Boon name="Aegis"/> via <Trait name="Inspiring Distortion"/>.
+A great emergency skill.

+- <Skill name="Signet of Inspiration"/> only grants one stack of <Boon name="Aegis"/> via <Trait name="Inspiring Distortion"/>, in case that <Trait name="Blurred Inscriptions"/> is traited.
+Play this instead of <Skill name="Well of Precognition"/> if you want to sacrifice some healing potency for boon extension and more frequent applications of <Boon name="Aegis"/>, at a slightly increased range e.g. Ensolyss.

 ### Resistance